-As per our advice above, you need take into account and consider the relevant guidelines.
+As per our advice above, you need to take into account and consider the relevant guidelines.
 Compliance with these guidelines is a prerequisite of all Medical Malpractice Insurance policies and failure to do so could invalidate your insurance.

 As per our note to policyholders, dated 26th May 2020, we would strongly recommend that your insurers are notified of any intended return to work, as this is a material fact that would need disclosing.

 Further updates will follow, but in the meantime, you can be confident that compliance with the above advice and/or your policy terms and conditions will maintain the validity of your insurance.